Would you like more of your site users to convert into buyers or customers?

 New reports reveal that it is getting more and more difficult as buyers’ journeys are getting more and more complicated:

-- There are now 6-10 people involved in a B2B purchasing decision.
+- In B2B, the decision making unit is bigger than ever: there are now 6-10 people involved in a B2B purchasing decision which obviously slows down and complicates the decision-making process.
 (Source: Gartner)

 And let’s not forget an anecdotal car buying journey that turned into 900+ digital interactions that included Google searches, video and image viewing, price comparisons, getting in touch with sales reps, and more.